Fannovel16/ComfyUI-Frame-Interpolation/README.md

 The number of output frames is `N * multiplier - 1` for most of VFI models and STMFNet with `duplicate_first_last_frames` enabled.

 `clear_cache_after_n_frames` is used to avoid out-of-memory.
-Increasing it makes the chance lower but also increases time.
+Decreasing it makes the chance lower but also increases processing time.

 It is recommended to use LoadImages (LoadImagesFromDirectory) from [ComfyUI-Advanced-ControlNet](https://github.com/Kosinkadink/ComfyUI-Advanced-ControlNet/) and [ComfyUI-VideoHelperSuite](https://github.com/Kosinkadink/ComfyUI-VideoHelperSuite) along side with this extension.